tholonia/iching_cli/book/v2/markdown/hexagram_34.md

 The mountains were both his sanctuary and his challenge.
 Each climb was a test of resolve, an act of wrestling with nature itself.
 Sharp winds cut through his clothing, and rocks threatened his footing, yet he was undeterred.
 He sought to capture the spirit of the storm, to harness the raw power that danced across the sky with every flash of lightning.

-At the heart of his quest lay a simple contraption—a device of metal and wood, designed to catch the heavens' essence.
+At the heart of his quest lay a simple contraption, a device of metal and wood, designed to catch the heavens' essence.
 The storms were unforgiving, and more often than not, his efforts ended in failure, with splinters of his device scattered among the rocks.
 But within each failure, Elias found a lesson, a whisper of what could be.

 On a day when the air was thick with foreboding, the clouds roiled with anticipation, Elias set his device anew among the stones.
 The storm was fierce, growling in warning, but Elias stood firm, muscles tense in readiness.
 As the first bolt struck, the mountains seemed to hold their breath.
 His device shuddered with the force, mirroring Elias' own exhilaration.